osiau/GIS713DataChallenge/Model.md

 ![random](https://pages.github.ncsu.edu/chaedri/Data-Challenge-GIS713/images/randomforest.png)

 ### Limitations
-* The test and validation errors were high, possibly due to the use of Median Absolute Error opposed to Mean Squared Error.
+* The test and validation errors were high,
-* The test COD was low, but the validation COD was strong
+* the coefficient of determination was low,
-* Temporal effect was not considered
+* temporal effects wer not considered,
-* Interpreting node purity is not straightforward, but does show republican and democrat vote percentages have the same impact measure on the models
+* interpreting node purity is not straightforward

 Visit [our conclusions](https://pages.github.ncsu.edu/chaedri/Data-Challenge-GIS713/the-end) to understand the broader significance of these explorations and how they relate to President Trump's statement.